 Hello!
 I’m Amy Sawyers-Williams, and I am thrilled to welcome you to the Arts NC State virtual information fair.
 Normally throughout the year, arts interns and I would be standing in a booth at one of many campus info fairs, answering your questions about how you can get involved in the arts.
-Since we’ll be mostly virtual this summer… welcome to our Virtual Info Fair!
+Since we’ll be a combination of virtual and in-person this year… welcome to our Virtual Info Fair!

 Three quick items I would tell you at the booth: